10 Most Valuable Human Attributes

 - Are you willing to do what you know you should do every day to increase your income, rather than what you want to do?

 3. Accountability – Make no mistake about it: you cannot achieve any worthwhile goal if you don’t hold yourself accountable.
-The reason is simple.
-It’s your life!
-No one is going to hold you accountable to doing what’s required of you to achieve your goals.
+The reason is simple: it’s your life!
+No one is going to hold you accountable for doing what’s required of you to achieve your goals.
 If you have to be held accountable at work, don’t expect to be promoted or to experience any type of significant career advancement.

 - Are you willing to hold yourself accountable every day for your actions, responsibilities, and goals?